 Rifle scopes are designed for center-fire recoil, meaning they can handle the kickback of conventional rifles.

-Pellet guns, in particular the spring kind, have double-reverse recoil, which is a term that indicates that the rifle will move forward before jerking back.
+Pellet guns, the spring kind, have double-reverse recoil, which is a term that indicates that the rifle will move forward before jerking back.

 This means that center-fire rifle scopes will shake more excessively than they’re accustomed to.